alexirpan/alexirpan.github.io/research.md

 Informal Writeup: [PDF](/public/research/281areport.pdf)

-Overlap between research and class final project.
-The title is misleading;
+The title is misleading.
+Although the intention of this project was to apply factorization to discretized multi-dimensional continuous MDPs, I had difficulty getting Q-learning to work in small cases, and there was no point moving forward until the small case worked.
-although the intention was to test applying factorization to discretized continuous MDPs, I had difficulty getting Q-learning to work even in the low-dimensional continous spaces.
-The experimental results are from Atari games, which have a discrete action space.
+The experimental results from the poster are from the Atari game Asteroids, a problem with a discrete action space.

-For now, I don't have plans to work on this again.
+I'm still interested in representing stochastic policies with graphical models instead of joint distributions over all actions, but not interested enough to try implementing it.

 ---------------------------------------------

 <p></p>

-An Overview of Sublinear Machine Learning Algorithms [[pdf](/public/research/sublinear-algorithms-optimization)]
+**An Overview of Sublinear Machine Learning Algorithms**

 *Alex Irpan\*, Ronald Kwan\**